Forget your old alarm system. This drone will protect your house.

 However, the drone is sure to raise safety, privacy, nuisance and regulatory concerns.
 New rules, which allow operators who have passed an aeronautical exam to fly drones under 55 pounds no higher than 400 feet, went into effect for commercial drones in August.
 And autonomous flight isn't legal for commercial drones.

-But Sunlight Labs doesn't see that as a problem.
+But Sunflower Labs doesn't see that as a problem.
 Since a homeowner will use the drone for non-business purposes, Pachikov doesn't think those policies will apply.
 (Recreational users face fewer restrictions.)

 The price to use the system is unclear as of now, but the lights are expected to cost $159 each.
 Meanwhile, the drone can be rented for a fee, comparable to what traditional alarm systems cost.